 ▲▲ London Eye Enormous observation wheel, dominating — and offering commanding views over — London's skyline.

-▲▲ Imperial War Museum Exhibits examining the military history of the bloody 20th century.
+▲▲ Imperial War Museum Exhibits examining the military conflicts from the early 20th century to today.

 ▲▲ Shakespeare's Globe Timbered, thatched-roofed reconstruction of the Bard's original "wooden O."

-▲▲ Tate Britain Collection of British painting from the 16th century through modern times, including works by William Blake, the Pre-Raphaelites, and J. M. W. Turner.
+▲▲ Tate Britain Collection of British painting from the 16th century through modern times, including works by Blake, the Pre-Raphaelites, and Turner.

-▲▲ Natural History Museum A Darwinian's delight, packed with stuffed creatures, engaging exhibits, and enthralled kids.
+▲▲ Natural History Museum A Darwinian delight, packed with stuffed creatures, engaging exhibits, and enthralled kids.

-▲▲ Greenwich Seafaring borough just east of the city center, with visit-worthy Cutty Sark tea clipper, Royal Observatory, and other maritime sights.
+▲▲ Greenwich Seafaring borough just east of the city center, with Cutty Sark tea clipper, Royal Observatory, other maritime sights, and a pleasant market.

 ▲▲ Kew Gardens Greenhouses, an arboretum, and many gardens hosting diverse plants from around the world.